xrichervis/Hansard-scraper/README.md

 # Hansard Database Scraper

-This is the web scraper I hope to use over the course of my time with Airwars.
+This is the Web Scraper I'm using as part of my time with Airwars.
+Inspired by <a href="https://twitter.com/donations_bot">this IMDB scraper</a>